gotsunami/gitlab-copy/README.md

 The following features are available:

 - Copy milestones if not existing on target
-- Copy all source labels on target
+- Copy all source labels on target (use `labelsOnly` to copy labels only, see below)
 - Copy issues if not existing on target (by title)
 - Apply closed status on issues, if any
 - Set issue's assignee (if user exists) and milestone, if any